jbcurtin/quine/README.md

 ### Route53

 In order to save time, I've opted to bypass the requirement to manage private-DNS.
 For private DNS, I would have to add an additional Hosted Zone with VPC to route requests.
 In the future, it needs to be fixed so that DNS requests only happen locally.

+### Concurrent SSH Connections

+A plan has yet been created to connect to more than 20 servers at once.